Supreme Court of Texas: Position designations and seniority

-The position of Chief Justice is designated Place 1 and is held by Jimmy Blacklock.
+The position of chief justice is designated Place 1 and is held by Jimmy Blacklock.
 The other eight position numbers have no special significance except for identification purposes on the ballot.
 Informally, justices are ranked by seniority, and their profiles appear on the Court's website in that order.
 Unlike their counterparts on the U.S. Supreme Court, the official title of incumbents holding Place 2 through Place 9 is justice, rather than associate justice.
 Their counterparts on the Court of Criminal Appeals, however, use the title Judge.

 Women on the court

 Hortense Sparks Ward, who became the first woman to pass the Texas Bar Exam in 1910, was appointed Special Chief Justice of an all-female Texas Supreme Court 15 years later.
 All of the court's male justices recused themselves from Johnson v.
 Darr, a 1924 case involving the Woodmen of the World, and, since nearly every member of the Texas Bar was a member of that fraternal organization, paying personal insurance premiums that varied with the claims decided against it, no male judges or attorneys could be found to hear the case.
 After ten months of searching for suitable male replacements to decide the case, Governor Pat Neff decided on January 1, 1925, to appoint a special court composed of three women.
 This court, consisting of Ward, Hattie Leah Henenberg, and Ruth Virginia Brazzil, met for five months and ultimately ruled in favor of Woodmen of the World.

 On July 25, 1982, Ruby Kless Sondock became the court's first regular female justice, when she was appointed to replace Justice James G. Denton who had died of a heart attack.
 Sondock served the remainder of Denton's term, which ended on December 31, 1982, but did not seek election to the Supreme Court in her own right.
 Rose Spector became the first woman elected to the court in 1992 and served until 1998 when she was defeated by Harriet O'Neill.

 Following the recent departure of Eva Guzman, the Texas Supreme Court currently has three women members.
-One of them served as a family court judge in Fort Worth (Lehrmann), the second (Bland) was a district judge in the civil trial division of the Harris County district courts before she was appointed to the intermediate court of appeals, and the third (Huddle) previously served on an intermediate court of appeals in Houston.
+One of them served as a family court judge in Fort Worth and is the court's longest serving woman Justice in Texas (Lehrmann), the second (Bland) was a district judge in the civil trial division of the Harris County district courts before she was appointed to the intermediate court of appeals, and the third (Huddle) previously served on an intermediate court of appeals in Houston.
 As of September 2019, women jurists filled almost half of the 80 intermediate appellate positions.
 Some of the fourteen intermediate courts of appeals have female majorities.
 The Fourth Court of Appeals, based in San Antonio, is composed entirely of women.

 Justice Eva Guzman resigned from Place 9 effective Friday, June 11, 2021 at 3 PM after delivering a final dissenting opinion in the morning.